 LEARN MORE: Guide to Neuro-Optometry

-If you are experiencing visual symptoms related to a brain injury or neurological condition, schedule an appointment with a neuro-optometrist for a comprehensive evaluation of your functional vision.
+If you are experiencing visual symptoms from a brain injury or neurological condition, schedule an appointment with a neuro-optometrist for a comprehensive evaluation.

 The sooner you begin a neuro-optometric rehabilitation program, the greater your chances of improved visual skills for a lifetime of clear and comfortable vision.